CruiseOutlook

 Top Things to Do

-• Visit the magnificent La Seu Cathedral, an iconic Gothic structure overlooking the harbor.
+• Visit La Seu Cathedral, an impressive Gothic structure overlooking the harbor.

-• Stroll through the picturesque streets of the Old Town, filled with quaint shops and cafes.
+• Stroll through the historic streets of the Old Town, filled with shops, cafés, and local art.

-• Explore the historic Bellver Castle for panoramic views of the city and surrounding coastline.
+• Discover the beautiful Bellver Castle, offering panoramic views of the city and the bay.

 Typical Weather

-Palma enjoys a Mediterranean climate, characterized by warm, dry summers and mild, wet winters.
-The best time to visit is from late spring to early autumn when temperatures are pleasant and outdoor activities abound, while the winter months can be cooler and rainier.
+Palma enjoys a Mediterranean climate with hot summers and mild winters.
+The best time to visit is from late spring to early fall when temperatures are warm and rainfall is minimal, while winter can be cooler and wetter.

 What to Pack